 So what exactly is this plant?

-The San Diego Thornmint is an annual that that only occurs naturally in southwestern San Diego County and thornmint2bnorthern Baja California in openings within coastal sage scrub, chaparral, and native grassland.
+The San Diego Thornmint is an annual that that only occurs naturally in southwestern San Diego County and northern Baja California in openings within coastal sage scrub, chaparral, and native grassland.
 It grows only on gentle southeast to west facing slopes and blooms April through June.
 San Diego thornmint is a small, aromatic annual in the mint family (Lamiaceae) with delicate white and rose colored flowers.
 The lower halves of its leaves are wedge-shaped and its flower clusters are covered by prominently spined bracts.